dineo-matla/Product-landing-page/README.md

 # Contributing

 We welcome contributions to improve the landing page!
-If you'd like to report an issue or submit a pull request, please follow our contribution guidelines.
+If you'd like to report an issue or submit a pull request.

 # Live Demo

-View the live demo of the TravelPlanner landing page at [your-website-url].
+View the live demo of the GlobeGuru landing page at [[your-website-url](https://globeguru.netlify.app/)].